theatlantic/jump.ios/Docs/Upgrade Guide.md

 ### Upgrading from v5.0.4 (ONLY) to v5.1 or greater

+iOS 8.x support has been deprecated.
+All code has been updated to support iOS 9.x and newer.

+*NOTE:* Due to the large amount of code modifications required to address iOS 9.x deprecations it is important to test any integrations thoroughly.

+Tested with the following supporting libraries/frameworks:

+* OpenID AppAuth iOS 0.90.0 (both sample apps)
+* TwitterKit 3.2.1 (Native Sample App only)
+* Google SignIn 4.1.0 (Native Sample App only) - Note as of 11/17/17 there were missing framework files in the Google download zip file.
+Use the missing framework files (GoogleAppUtilities.framework and GoogleSymbolUtilities.framework) from the 4.0.1 SDK download.
+* Facebook 4.28.0

+The demo applications have been heavily refactored to support the latest Janrain "standard" flow and "user" schema.
+The registration and profile pages have been updated to match the form configurations in the standard flow.
+These pages now demonstrate how to use date pickers, scroll/spinner selectors, and switches for boolean fields.

 If you are using CocoaPods, the CocoaPods `Janrain.podspec` file will now include a set of reference 'Generated' classes in order to resolve dependency warnings and issues.
 Developers that are using CocoaPods will have to manually remove the classes imported into the `Pods/Development Pods/Janrain/JRCapture/Generated` folder (in the XCode Project files folder view) and replace them with the Generated class files for their schema as described in the `Xcode Project Setup Guide` (found in the same folder as this document).
 Please see the section titled: `Generating the Capture User Model`.

 ### Upgrading from v5.0.0 (ONLY) to v5.0.1 or greater